 • Vegan restaurants

 • Restaurants near me

-Pro Tip: If your business is targeting local searchers, your modifiers should include the head term plus the location.
+Pro Tip: If your business targets local searchers, your modifiers should include the head term and the location.

 Step Three – Compile Them All Into a List